moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/sysadminhandsonlab1.md

 1. To re-enter Admin Mode, select your profile image in the left sidebar.
 In the resulting menu, select **Enter Admin Mode**.

 1. Input your Admin password in the prompt, then select **Enter admin mode**.

+## Lab Guide Complete

+You have completed this lab exercise.
+You can view the other [lab guides for this course](/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/sysadminhandson).

+### Suggestions?

+If you'd like to suggest changes to the GitLab System Admin Basics Hands-on Guide, please submit them via merge request.